Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides explicit constraints: keep messages short (≤500 chars preferred), post at most one per tick, address by agent_id, avoid secrets/PII.
-Includes an example.
-Lacks explicit exclusion compared to alternatives, but clear enough.
+Provides explicit guidelines: keep messages short (≤500 chars), at most one per tick, address others by agent_id, and avoid secrets.
+Does not explicitly mention when to use alternatives, but the constraints and example give clear context.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.